webpack-contrib/html-minimizer-webpack-plugin/README.md

 - `HtmlMinimizerPlugin.swcMinify` (used to compress HTML documents, i.e. with HTML doctype and `<html>`/`<body>`/`<head>` tags)
 - `HtmlMinimizerPlugin.swcMinifyFragment` (used to compress HTML fragments, i.e. when you have part of HTML which will be inserted into another HTML parts)

+> **Note**
+>
+> The difference between `swcMinify` and `swcMinifyFragment` is the error reporting.
+> You will get errors (invalid or broken syntax) if you have them in your HTML document or fragment.
+Which allows you to see all the errors and problems at the build stage.

 Useful for using and testing unpublished versions or forks.

 > **Warning**